bcaliva21/factory_game/README.md

 # Factory Game

 > This repo is for a simple scroll timing game.
+> This is a mono repo built with vite utilizing React/Typescript backed by Apollo/Graphql.
-> This is a mono repo.
-To get it up and running you must build and run both FE/BE simultaneously
+> To get it up and running you must build and run both FE/BE simultaneously

 ## Development